 For decades, teachers relied on textbooks, chalkboards, and “dittos”- printed handouts to provide students the learning material they needed to master a topic.
-However, when multimedia projectors from BenQ and Epson became available for under $1000, teachers incorporated software tools like Microsoft PowerPoint and software such as TI Nspire to drive significant improvement in test scores for challenging subjects like algebra.
+However, when multimedia projectors from BenQ and Epson became available for under $1000, teachers incorporated software tools like Microsoft PowerPoint and other software to drive significant improvement in test scores for challenging subjects like algebra.

-The next major transition was the rise of proprietary interactive learning platforms such as Smart Notebook and Promethean ActiveInspire software that enable students to interact directly with lessons projected onto an interactive whiteboard.
-This technology also enabled teachers to share their lessons with one another- enabling teachers to rapidly take advantage of new ways of learning.
+The next major transition was the rise of proprietary interactive learning platforms that enable students to interact directly with lessons projected onto an interactive whiteboard.
+This technology also enabled teachers to share their lessons with one another, enabling teachers to rapidly take advantage of new ways of learning.

 Right now, we are in the midst of another seismic education technology transition.
 Why?
-Today’s new interactive touch displays have built-in computers and network connectivity built-in that are the ideal platform to accommodate simultaneous in-person and remote learning without the expense of proprietary software.
+Today’s new interactive boards have built-in computers and network connectivity built-in that are the ideal platform to accommodate simultaneous in-person and remote learning without the expense of proprietary software.
 With array microphones and the capacity to run systems like Zoom Rooms and Teams right from the panel with the help of slot-in PC, they are revolutionizing learning in the same way the iPhone changed the way we use a cell phone, and transform your teaching and learning environments into hybrid classrooms.